Courses Detail Information

 3. Flow kinematics.

-4. Conservation of mass, momentum and energy in fixed, deforming, and moving control volumes.
+4. Reynolds transport theorem and derivation of conservation laws of mass, momentum and energy in fixed, deforming, and moving control volumes, applications of the Reynolds transport theorem.

 5. The steady and unsteady Bernoulli equation along and normal to a streamline.

-8. Viscous flow in pipes and channels (laminar and turbulent flow regimes, the Moody chart, head loss equation).
+7. Viscous flow in pipes and channels (laminar and turbulent flow regimes, the Moody chart, head loss equation), exact and approximate solutions.

-9. External flow 9boundary layer concept, lift and drag, pressure and friction drag, streamlining and drag reduction.
+8. External flow, boundary layer concept, lift and drag, pressure and friction drag, streamlining and drag reduction.